siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

   </tr>
   <tr>
     <td><b>Without Distributed Annotations</b></td>
-    <td><b>Case 1</b>: The given siddhi app will be deployed in a stateless mode in a single kubernetes deployment.</td>
+    <td><b>Case 1</b>: The given Siddhi app will be deployed in a stateless mode in a single kubernetes deployment.</td>
     <td>
-      <b>Case 2</b>: If given siddhi app contains stateful queries then the siddhi app divided into two partial siddhi apps (passthrough and process) and deployed in two kubernetes deployments.
+      <b>Case 2</b>: If given Siddhi app contains stateful queries then the Siddhi app divided into two partial Siddhi apps (passthrough and process) and deployed in two kubernetes deployments.
 Use the configured messaging system to communicate between two apps.
     </td>
   </tr>
   <tr>